lucasjoliveau/doc/fr/developer/tutorials/web.md

-You can see the dictionary in the argument `context` contains some keys that are related to the configuration of the current user in Odoo plus the `new_key` key that was added when instantiating `CompoundContext()`.
+You can see the dictionary in the argument `context` contains some keys that are related to the configuration of the current user in Konvergo ERP plus the `new_key` key that was added when instantiating `CompoundContext()`.

 ### Queries

-While `call()` is sufficient for any interaction with Odoo models, Odoo Web provides a helper for simpler and clearer querying of models (fetching of records based on various conditions): `query()` which acts as a shortcut for the common combination of `search()` and :`read()`.
+While `call()` is sufficient for any interaction with Konvergo ERP models, Konvergo ERP Web provides a helper for simpler and clearer querying of models (fetching of records based on various conditions): `query()` which acts as a shortcut for the common combination of `search()` and :`read()`.
 It provides a clearer